psibi/rucredstash/DEVELOPMENT.md

 ## Things to do in Future version

 * get_all should support exporting in JSON/CSV/Dotenv and Yaml formats.
+* putall subcommand
+  - I dislike the default behavior of credstash.
+So this is one place where our behavior will diverge.
 * async/await

 ## Reference